All current high school sophomore’s that were accepted into this year’s program will be automatically admitted into the program for next year.

 Admission to the Congressional Academy will be conducted in two phases.

-Phase One is for eligible applicants who participated in the program during summer 2019 and/or are enrolled at a high-minority school (30% or more students of color) or a school with 60% or more students living in poverty, and/or are enrolled at a target district school (Racine or Kenosha Unified School District.)
+Phase One is for eligible applicants who are enrolled at a high-minority school (30% or more students of color) or a school with 60% or more students living in poverty, and/or are enrolled at a target district school (Racine or Kenosha Unified School District.)

 Phase Two is for all applicants meeting the eligibility requirements.
 Phase Two applications will be accepted, and admission decisions will be made, on a first-come-first-serve basis.